How to reclaim unfair bank charges

 - You’ve got nothing to lose.
 Except, perhaps, some time calling or writing letters.

 - It won’t cost you anything.
-If you’ve got a case it’ll be investigated for free.
+If you have got a case it will be investigated for free.

 - Your bank won’t penalise you.
 You won’t be treated differently for complaining.